Deafness in your Child

 Confirmation Of The Severity Of The Deafness

 Deafness is confirmed using a variety of audiologic tests.
 Your audiologist will also discuss these with you.
 If your child is new born or in the first few months of life, testing is performed by measuring the electrical impulses in the hearing nerves (auditory brainstem response testing, ABR.)
 Small earphones are placed in or on your child's ears and clicks or short sounds are passed into the ears.
 Electrical impulses are measured from small electrodes/gelpads placed on the skin.
-This is done whilst your child is asleep and sometimes may need to be performed under a general anaesthetic.
+This is done whilst your child is asleep and sometimes may need to be performed under sedation or a general anaesthetic.
 Older children who are able to turn their heads to sound or to reliably respond to sound can be tested in a sound- proof booth using room speakers or headphones.
+For the technically minded, for an extremely technical and detailed review of ABR testing, use this link ABR Testing technique and theory.

 Oto-acoustic emissions are tiny sounds, which are actually produced by hair cells in the inner ear.
 These can be measured.
 Absent emissions may indicate inner ear hair cell damage.
-Otoacoustic emission testing is usually performed at the same time as ABR or sound-proof booth testing.
+Otoacoustic emission testing is usually performed at the same time as ABR or sound-proof booth testing Simple explanation of Otoacoustic emissions

 Although hearing tests are very accurate in predicting the level of hearing, it is possible that the ABR test could over- estimate the severity of hearing loss.
 In very rare instances, possibly because of prematurity of the auditory nerve, the absence of an ABR response does not necessarily always imply total deafness.
 The progress gained with a hearing aid trial is important confirmation of the severity of deafness demonstrated by other audiologic tests.